abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![negation](negation.svg)

-It can also be expressed in a sligtly less-fancy way by this table (the header of the second column is read "not p".)
+It can also be expressed in a sligtly less-fancy way by this table.

 | p | ¬p |
 |---| --- |